dergachev/got-greek/README.md

 =========
 Languages:
 =========
 All language codes must be in compliance with [ISO 639-1](//en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for Google Translate to respond correctly.
-Currently GotGreek tries to detect source language from attributes of `html` element (`lang` or `xml:lang`) with French as default fallback.
-Similarly target language is detected from `navigator` settings with English as default fallback.
+Currently, GotGreek tries to detect source language from attributes of `html` element (`lang` or `xml:lang`) with French as default fallback.
+Similarly, target language is detected from `navigator` settings with English as default fallback.

 =========